Brain Injury Programme

 The National Rehabilitation Hospital (NRH) provides comprehensive inpatient and outpatient services to patients who, as a result of an accident, illness or injury, have acquired a physical or cognitive disability and who require specialist medical rehabilitation.

-The Consultant led Brain Injury Programme at NRH is backed by experience, clinical expertise and a solid reputation for excellence.
+The Consultant led Brain Injury Programme and the Stroke Specialty Programme at the NRH are backed by experience, clinical expertise and a solid reputation for excellence.

-The Interdisciplinary Team within the Brain Injury Programme (also called the Brain Injury Team) provides specialised rehabilitation treatment and care, designed to assist people with Acquired Brain Injury (ABI) to:
+The Interdisciplinary Team within the Brain Injury and Stroke Specialty Programmes provide specialised rehabilitation treatment and care, designed to assist people with a diagnosis of Acquired Brain Injury (ABI) and Stroke to:

 - Adjust to their injury